 For instance, selecting the most relevant facts to use in a research paper shows you’re an analytical thinker.

-Here are other skills to show you can dive deeply into issues:
+Here are other abilities for your CV to show you can dive deeply into issues:

 - Attention to detail

 - Data and information analysis